Properties of Gromov-Witten invariants defined via global Kuranishi charts

-\begin{example} In \cite{Tol98}, Tolman constructed the first known example of a Hamiltonian manifold that is not K\"ahler.
-Her example is $6$-dimensional with an effective action by $T^2$.
-It is constructed by gluing two $T^2$-invariant open subsets of projective manifolds along an invariant hyperplane.
-It satisfies Assumption \ref{localisation-assumptions}.
-In fact, her construction generalises to give an infinite family of such examples.
-See also \cite{LiPa21}. \end{example}
+\begin{example} In \cite{Tol98}, Tolman constructed a symplectic $6$-manifold with an effective Hamiltonian $T^2$-action that does not admit an invariant K\"ahler form.
+The manifold is constructed by gluing two $T^2$-invariant open subsets of projective manifolds along an invariant hyperplane.
+It satisfies the GKM condition and her construction generalises to give an infinite family of such examples, \cite{LiPa21}. \end{example}